Dunbar railway station: Facilities

-The station is fully staffed, with the ticket office open throughout the week (Monday - Friday 05:55 - 21:30, Saturday 06:25 - 20:40 and Sunday 11:15 - 21:30).
+The station is fully staffed, with the ticket office open throughout the week.
 Self-service ticket machines are also provided for use outside these times and for collecting pre-paid tickets.
 There are toilets, a payphone and vending machines on the concourse.
-Train running information is provided by manual announcements, digital CIS displays, a customer help point and timetable posters.
+Train running information is provided by manual announcements, digital customer information system displays, a help point and timetable posters.
 Level access is available from the entrance and concourse to the platform.